PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-08 14:26:30
+Last updated: 2024-04-08 14:27:04
-Random Quote: Speak into the mic, bitch. - Jesse Pinkman
+Random Quote: Doesn't matter what you did or what you were, you are an Avenger! - Agatha Harkness